Mr Of Ch4

 Beyond the Basics: Isotopes and the Average Mr

 The Mr of CH4 we calculated (16.05) is an average value.
-This is because carbon and hydrogen exist as different isotopes.
-Carbon has two main isotopes, ¹²C and ¹³C, with slightly different masses.
+Even so, this is because carbon and hydrogen exist as different isotopes.
+Day to day, carbon has two main isotopes, ¹²C and ¹³C, with slightly different masses.
 Hydrogen also has isotopes, including deuterium (²H) and tritium (³H), although their natural abundance is significantly lower.

 Practical Examples: Applying the Mr of CH4